On solving quantum many-body problems by experiment

-We experimentally study a pair of tunnel-coupled one-dimensional atomic superfluids, which realize the quantum sine-Gordon/massive Thirring models relevant for a wide variety of disciplines from particle to condensed-matter physics.
-From measured interference patterns we extract phase correlation functions and analyze if, and under which conditions, the higher-order correlation functions factorize into lower ones.
-This allows us to characterize the essential features of the model solely from our experimental measurements, detecting the relevant quasiparticles, their interactions and the topologically distinct vacua.
-Our method provides comprehensive insights into a non-trivial quantum field theory and establishes a general method to analyze quantum many-body systems through experiments.

-Knowledge of all correlation functions of a system is equivalent to solving the corresponding many-body problem.
-If the relevant degrees of freedom are known, the knowledge of a finite set of basic correlation functions can be sufficient to construct a solution of the corresponding theory~\cite{Schwinger1951A,Schwinger1951B}.
-While being a powerful theoretical concept, such a construction based on experimental data has so far remained elusive.
-In this letter we demonstrate how measurements of higher correlations in a cold atom system can be used to determine a solution of a non-trivial field theory.
-We study the quantum sine-Gordon/massive Thirring models~\cite{Coleman75,Mandelstam,Thirring195891,Faddeev19781} realized using a pair of tunnel-coupled one-dimensional atomic superfluids.
-From measured interference patterns we extract up to $8$-point phase correlation functions and analyze if, and under which conditions, the higher correlation functions factorizes into lower ones.
-This allows us to characterize the essential features of the model solely from our experimental measurements, detecting the relevant quasiparticles, their interactions and the topologically distinct vacua.
-Our experiments realize a model relevant for a wide variety of disciplines from particle to condensed-matter physics~\cite{cuevas2014sine,fogel1977dynamics,Gritsev07}.
-The developed method provides comprehensive insights into a quantum field theory and establishes a general method to analyze quantum many-body systems through experiments.
-It thus represents a crucial ingredient towards the implementation and verification of quantum simulators~\cite{Cirac2012}.
+{\bf Knowledge of all correlation functions of a system is equivalent to solving the corresponding many-body problem~\cite{Schwinger1951A,Schwinger1951B}.
+Already a finite set of correlation functions can be sufficient to describe a quantum many-body system if correlations factorise, at least approximately.
+While being a powerful theoretical concept, an implementation based on experimental data has so far remained elusive.
+Here, this is achieved by applying it to a non-trivial quantum many-body problem: A pair of tunnel-coupled one-dimensional atomic superfluids.
+From measured interference patterns we extract phase correlation functions up to $\mathbf{10^{\mathrm{th}}}$ order and analyse if, and under which conditions, they factorise.
+This characterises the essential features of the system, the relevant quasiparticles, their interactions and possible topologically distinct vacua.
+We verify that in thermal equilibrium the physics can be described by the quantum sine-Gordon model~\cite{Coleman75,Mandelstam,Faddeev19781,Sklyanin1979}, relevant for a wide variety of disciplines from particle to condensed-matter physics~\cite{cuevas2014sine,fogel1977dynamics,Gritsev07}.
+Our experiment establishes a general method to analyse quantum many-body systems in experiments.
+It represents a crucial ingredient towards the implementation and verification of quantum simulators~\cite{Cirac2012}. }